Skip to main content

 If the formula calculating the tax or the payment scheme needs to be changed, then you can add a New Variation of a tax into your forecast.
 To do this,

-3. Go to the changing tax and click the ‘Three dots’ icon next to the ‘Edit’ option
+3. Go to the tax for which you are creating a new variation, and click the Three dots icon next to the ‘Edit’ option.

-4. From the drop down menu, choose ‘New variation
+4. From the drop-down menu, choose New variation.

 5. Select the month the tax will change

-6. Build the new formula and/or change the payment scheme
+6. Build the new formula and/or change the payment scheme.

 7. These changes will automatically be incorporated into your forecast